rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 A passphrase has two main purposes:

 - Even if someone gains access to the recovery seed, without knowing the passphrase, they will not be able to recover the wallet.
-- Add your own entropy: even if there is a vulnerability in the random generation by the wallet, it will not possible to recover the wallet without the passphrase.
+- Add your own entropy: even if there is a vulnerability in the random generation by the wallet, it will not be possible to recover the wallet without the passphrase.

 The wallet obtained by adding a passphrase is called a `hidden wallet`
 $$